FTP-droid/Logger/README.md

 Utilized this site for help on initalizing a typescript project: https://www.howtographql.com/typescript-helix/1-project-setup/
 Utilized this thread for determining how to change the color of text in a node.js console application: https://stackoverflow.com/questions/9781218/how-to-change-node-jss-console-font-color.
-The colors are implemented using the accepted answer in this thread.
+The colors for this application are implemented using the accepted answer in this thread.